mew-lang/docs/docs/compiler/index.md

 ## 5. Emitting

-Finally, the LIR is transpiled into C# and compiled to native assembly code using NativeAOT, which in turn can be executed.
+Finally, the LIR is transpiled into Mew bytecode which can be interpreted by the Mew interpreter.

 :::note
-There are plans in the future to emit CIL directly.
+There are plans in the future to create a LLVM IR emitter, but until the language settles a bit, the undertaking is a bit too much.
-This was done in the early prototype, but turned out to be too cumbersome while the language was in active development.
 :::